salex/vfwcash/README.md

     $ mkdir ~./some_rails_like_app_directory
     $ cd ~./some_rails_like_app_directory
     $ vfwcash help
-    $ vfwcash install
+    $ vfwcash install -db

 Or work with the development version:

     $ cd vfwcash
     $ bundle
     $ bundle exec bin/vfwcash help
+      -> commands
+    $ bundle exec bin/vfwcash help install
+      -> install help
-    $ bundle exec bin/vfwcash install
+    $ bundle exec bin/vfwcash install -db

 ## Usage

-I will write a wiki documentation on how to set up GnuCash at some point, but for now the vfwcash install command will install a small sqlite3 database in the config directory that only contains a few transactions for the months April through August of 2015.
+I will write wiki documentation on how to set up GnuCash at some point, but for now the vfwcash install command will install a small sqlite3 database in the config directory that only contains a few transactions for the months April through August of 2015.
 You don't need GnuCash installed to use the CLI, unless you want to add transactions.